Glossary of Ryan White HIV/AIDS Program-Related Terms

 Section 340B Drug Discount Program

-A program administered by the HRSA's Office of Pharmacy Affairs that was established by Section 340B of the Veteran's Health Care Act of 1992, which limits the cost of drugs to Federal purchasers and to certain grant recipients of federal agencies.
+A program administered by the HRSA's Office of Pharmacy Affairs that was established by Section 340B of the Veteran's Health Care Act of 1992, which limits the cost of drugs to Federal purchasers and to certain recipients of federal agencies.

 The number of persons in a defined population who test HIV-positive based on HIV testing of blood specimens.
 (Seroprevalence is often presented either as a percent of the total specimens tested or as a rate per 100,000 persons tested.)